DukeOfDolma/dfk-profession-scores/README.md

 ## Features

-This extensions adds profession scores to hero cards using [the code provided by DFK Watch](https://dfkwatch.web.app/about/heroranking).
+This extensions adds profession scores to hero cards using [the same method provided by DFK Watch](https://dfkwatch.web.app/about/heroranking) in their scoring data.

 Example:

 <img src="src/assets/img/example.png" width="256"/>

-## Installing and Running
+## Install

+The chrome web store page for this is pending review, but in the meantime you can drop the [build.zip](https://github.com/DukeOfDolma/dfk-profession-scores/raw/main/build.zip) file into your `chrome://extensions` tab to install.

+## Local Development

 1. Check if your [Node.js](https://nodejs.org/) version is >= **14**.
 5. Run `npm install` to install the dependencies.